Miracle Hyperlink: The Story of Chanukah

-Adam reacts to the winter solstice
+Adam reacts to the Winter Solstice

-Our Rabbis taught: When Adam the First saw that the days were becoming shorter, he said, “Woe is me lest, because of my sin, the world is getting darker and will ultimately return to unformed void, and this is the punishment of death that was imposed upon me from Heaven” (cf. Genesis 2:17)!
+Our Rabbis taught: When Adam the First saw that the days were becoming shorter, he said, “Woe is me lest, because of my sin, the world is getting darker and will ultimately return to unformed void, and this is the punishment of death that has been imposed upon me from Heaven” (cf. Genesis 2:17)!
 Whereupon he fasted and prayed for eight days.

-But then, crossing the winter solstice (Tekufat Tevet), he observed that the days began lengthening, and recognized that such must be the natural cycle.
+But then, crossing the Winter Solstice (Tekufat Tevet), he observed that the days began lengthening, and recognized that such must be the natural cycle.
 So he observed eight days of Yom Tov.

 For the following year he observed Yom Tov for both.
 He established them for the sake of Heaven, while others have established them for the sake of idolatry.